communitybridge/easycla/docs/Whitelist-Contributors.md

 Each whitelist applies to the project for which the company has signed a Corporate CLA.
 The CLA application checks all the whitelists for allowing contributions to a company project.
 A contributor only needs to be on one whitelist.
 Contributors can use EasyCLA to send email requests to be associated (whitelisted) with the company.

-*Multiple CLA managers cannot whitelist the same domain and sign a CCLA for the same company.*
+*Multiple CCLA managers cannot whitelist the same domain and sign a CCLA for the same company.*

 **Do these steps:**